larsleyendecker/biodapt/README.md

 ## 5. Data

-The experimental data containing 34 experiments is stored in `.data/data.csv`
+The experimental data containing 34 experiments is stored in `.data/data.csv`.
+Supplementary data containing daily fresh mass and dry mass measurements and the fresh mass to dry mass ratio is stored in `.data/supplementary-data.csv`.

 #### Overview of experimental data used and acquired in this study
 <p align="center">